More about Cloud File Sharing

 Mounting NFS in Windows

-While it is possible to configure Windows servers to enable communication with NFS and Linux servers to access shares over SMB, the configuration steps to do so are complex.
+While it is possible to configure Windows servers to enable communication with NFS and Linux servers to access shares over SMB, it isn’t an easy configuration process.
 To use NFS with Windows, the role should be enabled from Server Manager or through PowerShell.
 In addition to that, User ID mapping and Group ID mapping should be configured so that users from Windows domains can access the files in the NFS share.
-Alternatively, RPCSEC_GSS, a Kerberos V5-based protocol, can also be used for authentication and better security; however, identity mapping is still going to be required.
-Configuring anonymous access eliminates most of the complex identity mapping requirements, but that introduces a security risk as the share will be mounted using root user privileges.

 Mounting SMB in Linux

-Mounting SMB shares in Linux also requires additional configuration for access and authentication.
-Administrators can use Samba tools to access SMB shares from Linux.
-Depending on the CIFS module and SMB protocol version, not all SMB features will be available.
 A credential file should be created for authenticating to the SMB share with details such as Windows username, password, domain, etc. In multi-user scenarios, users also need to provide their individual credentials using the cifscred utility, which is used for passing on user credentials to a kernel when CIFS is mounted with a multi-user option.

 Cloud Volumes ONTAP offers a versatile enterprise file sharing storage for hybrid and multicloud environments, with many advanced storage features such as high availability, data protection, cost-saving storage efficiencies, data tiering, and more.
 With Cloud Volumes ONTAP, data can be accessed over SMB, NFS, or both at the same time, which allows Windows and Linux environments to have concurrent access to the same files on the same volume.